civo/status/content/issues/2021-07-08-unplanned-outage-nyc1.md

 ---
 14:12 GMT+1

-Restarted virtual machines are reverting to read-only storage statu.
+Restarted virtual machines are reverting to read-only storage status.
 We have our storage partner investigating why this is and will update as soon as we know more.

 ---
 14:02 GMT+1